 Andover is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Andover is a village of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Andover who work in food service (12.42%), sales jobs (11.49%), and healthcare suport services (8.70%).

 Also of interest is that Andover has more people living here who work in computers and math than 95% of the places in the US.

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Andover has relatively fewer families with younger children, and/or college students.
 Combined, this makes Andover a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Being a small village, Andover does not have a public transit system used by locals to get to and from work.

 In terms of college education, the citizens of Andover rank slightly lower than the national average.
 15.18% of adults 25 and older in Andover have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Andover in 2010 was $17,345, which is low income relative to Ohio and the nation.
 This equates to an annual income of $69,380 for a family of four.
 However, Andover contains both very wealthy and poor people as well.

 The people who call Andover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Andover residents report their race to be White.
-Important ancestries of people in Andover include Irish, English, Italian, and Polish.
+Important ancestries of people in Andover include German, English, Italian, and Polish.